pwang649/myWiki/docs/Code/Parallel_Computation/Labs/Lab2.md

 #### Analysis

 From this plot, we see all the results perform better using the shared output variables method.
-For using threads 4, 16, 64, the execution time shrinks to one third of method one's time.
+For using threads 4, 16, and 64, the execution time shrinks to one-third of method one's time.
 For threads = 256, the time taken is very similar to (even a bit higher) that of threads = 64.
 This is perhaps reaching the best performance we can achieve and increasing # of threads after 64 will not enhance the speed.

 ## Problem 2